tardate/LittleCodingKata/ruby/ipv4/README.md

 # IPv4 Addresses with Ruby

-All about disecting IPv4 addresses with ruby including networks, netmasks and CIDR
+All about dissecting IPv4 addresses with ruby including networks, netmasks and CIDR

 ## Notes